raymond-chen6/CarND-P5-Vehicle-Detection/README.md

 ## Description

-**This my 5th project result of Udacity self-driving car nanodegree (CarND) term 1.
+**This is my 5th project result of Udacity self-driving car nanodegree (CarND) term 1.
 It's required to train a vehicle/not-vehicle classifier, build a robust vehicle detection pipeline and generate video with bounding boxes of detected vehicles for a given video.
-I chose linear SVM as classifier and trained classifier using dataset from a combination of the GTI vehicle image database, the KITTI vision benchmark suite, and examples extracted from the project video itself.**
+I chose linear SVM as classifier and the classifier is trained using dataset from a combination of the GTI vehicle image database, the KITTI vision benchmark suite, and examples extracted from the project video itself.**

 * Udacity self-driving car nanodegree (CarND) :